cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 		* Deletes them.
 		* Adds
 			* Change dummy to produce 2 pubs.
+* Improve Scholars adaptation:
+	* Add the configuring mechanism -- base URL of connection.
+	* Add the detection call
+		* Draw the tab hidden, until we know that the connection works
+		* If we have pushed already, show one thing
+		* If we have not, show the other.
+			* Make the link dynamic
 * Add more to the DataDistributor
 * Create a real persistence cache
 * Create the completion URL mechanism.